subhag071196/AskRedditScraper/README.md

 #### This script generates the top content of the week from AskReddit and stores it in a file called 'redditQA.txt'.

-#### The content is Questions sorted by their upvotes along with the top voted comment.
+#### The file will contain questions sorted by upvotes along with the top voted comment.